pallets-eco/flask-security/docs/features.rst

 By default, tokens provided by the authenticator app are valid for 2 minutes, tokens sent by mail for up to 5 minute and tokens sent by sms for up to 2 minutes.
-The QR code used to supply the authenticator app with the secret is generated using the PyQRCode library.
+The QR code used to supply the authenticator app with the secret is generated using the `qrcode <https://pypi.org/project/qrcode/>`_ library.
 Please read :ref:`2fa_theory_of_operation` for more details.

+The Two-factor feature offers the ability for a user to 'rescue' themselves if they lose track of their secondary factor device.
+Rescue options include sending a one time code via email, send an email to the application admin, and using a previously generated and downloaded one-time code.

 .. _unified-sign-in: